How to Make Friendship Bracelets

 Congratulations on finishing your bracelet!
 To wear it, you poke the big knot at one end through the gap between the two knots at the other end, like this:

 How did yours turn out?
 I hope you enjoyed learning how to make friendship bracelets with this method.
-If you have any comments or suggestions or just want to say hi, please contact me with this handy form.

 Click the white arrow in the center to play.